sketchbuch/obsidian-accessibility-kb/Glossary/Glossary.md

 Authoring Practices Guide ([APG](https://www.w3.org/WAI/ARIA/apg/)) website displaying patterns for different roles and documentation on how best to use ARIA.

 **ARIA**
-Accessible Rich Internet Applications ([[Aria]]) is a series of roles and properties to communicate information about a web page to accessibility APIs.
+Accessible Rich Internet Applications ([[ARIA]]) is a series of roles and properties to communicate information about a web page to accessibility APIs.

 ---

 ## D

-**DOM**
+**DOM Tree**
-The Document Object Model ([DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)) is the data representation of the objects that comprise the structure and content of a document on the web
+The Document Object Model ([DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)) Tree is the data representation of the objects that comprise the structure and content of a document on the web.

 ---